 TEDxPortsmouth Team

-Anna Goldsmith, Producer, Licensee
+Anna Goldsmith, Artistic Director

 Role on the team: The decider, the email-answerer, the one who lies awake at night worrying if this year’s event will be a success.